La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Short relative clauses. ‘_About_’

-Sometimes you might need to attach to a noun an additional noun or pronoun:
+Sometimes, you might need to attach an additional noun or pronoun to another noun:

 > **mi djuno le vajni pe do**
 > _I know something important about you._